projectacrn/acrn-hypervisor/doc/glossary.rst

    Scenario
       A collection of hypervisor and VM configuration settings that define an ACRN-based application's environment.
-A scenario configuration is stored in a scenario XML file and edited using a GUI configuration tool.
+A scenario configuration is stored in a scenario XML file and edited using the ACRN configurator tool.
 The scenario configuration, along with the target board configuration, is used by the ACRN build system to modify the source code to build tailored images of the hypervisor and Service VM for the application.
 ACRN provides